-3 This paper also benefits from the results of 30 surveys completed by preparers on the topic, although not all the questions were necessarily answered.
+3 This paper also benefits from the results of 1430 surveys completed by preparers on the topic, although not all the questions were necessarily answered.
+For the demographic and background information about the survey respondents, please refer to Appendix 1.